 - Are there any restrictions that I need to follow?

 - Is there a generic alternative to the medicine you're prescribing?

 - Do you have any brochures or other printed material I can take with me?
 What websites do you recommend?

 What to expect from your doctor

-- Where on your body have you found the lesions?
+- Where on your body have you noticed symptoms?

-- Are the affected areas itchy, painful or uncomfortable?
+- Are the affected areas itchy or painful?

-- How would you describe the severity of the pain or discomfort — mild, moderate or severe?
+- Would you describe the pain as mild, moderate or severe?